Industry-Scale Orchestrated Federated Learning for Drug Discovery: Platform Blueprint

 \subsection{Operational Model}

-The MELLODDY model required the collaboration of partners with different roles in the consortium (industry partners, technical solution partners).
+The MELLODDY model required the collaboration of partners with different roles in the consortium.
 These different roles were reflected in the platform as various tasks to perform and security permissions.